SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_10.2.12.md

 When trending a parameter, you can now add related parameters by clicking the light bulb icon in the top-right corner of the trend.
 In doing so, you will get an overview of suggested parameters that are related to the currently displayed parameter trend.

-#### Visual Overview - ListView component : 'Reservation.Start' and 'Reservation.End' columns can now be configured to convert date/time values to the current time zone [ID_34512]
+#### Visual Overview - ListView component : Custom property columns 'Reservation.Start' and 'Reservation.End' can now be configured to convert date/time values to the time zone specified in the navigation panel of the bookings timeline [ID_34512]

 <!-- MR 10.3.0 - FR 10.2.12 -->

-Up to now, when you added the columns *Reservation.Start* and *Reservation.End* to a ListView component configured to list bookings, the date/time values in those columns would always be interpreted as UTC values.
-From now on, if you set the type of those columns to "Date InvariantCulture", the date/time values in those columns will be converted to the time zone specified in the Cube settings.
+Up to now, when you added the custom property columns *Reservation.Start* and *Reservation.End* to a ListView component configured to list bookings, the UTC date/time values in those columns would always be converted to the time zone of the DataMiner Agent.
+From now on, if you set the type of those columns to "Date InvariantCulture", the date/time values in those columns will be converted to the time zone specified in the navigation panel of the bookings timeline.

 #### Server-side search: New option 'includeAllCustomProperties' [ID_34541]